 A complaint is any expression of dissatisfaction with Council's:

 - quality and range of services offered, or

 A complaint is not a request for service or information.
 Nor is it an expression concerning the general direction and performance of Council or its elected representatives.

-Preferably, members of the community wishing to make a complaint should do so in writing.
-This will assist Council in comprehensively responding to your complaint.
-To assist Council please provide details of:
+To help us investigate and respond properly to your complaint, members of the community wishing to make a complaint should do so in writing and provide details of:

 - relevant dates and times